Resurrection as the Confrontation and Defeat of Antisemitism and the Antichrist

 Jesus exposed the lie that God is not with those on crosses, those who suffer, the poor, immigrants and the outcast.
 God does not wield power through death and suffering but in Christ has defeated this power.
 He exposes the blindness of those who cannot recognize the innocent victim.
 In the words of the Psalmist quoted by Jesus, “They hated me for no reason” (Jn.
 15:25; Ps.
 35:19).
 They demonize and criminalize Jesus, who submits himself to their blindness as, “These words of Scripture have to be fulfilled in me ‘He let himself be taken for a criminal’” (Luke 22:37; Mark 15:28).
 As with every scapegoat, Christ is the perceived source of the problem and he is killed to protect the law and the nation.
 He pronounced his killers blind, both before and from the cross.
 These blind guides cannot see they are crucifying the Lord of Glory because their vision is distorted by the law, which separates good from evil, Jew from Gentile, clean from unclean, and ultimately God’s people from his enemies.
 They imagine God is on the side of the victimizers, the crucifiers, those wielding the law and he is against all who fall outside the law.

 This blindness is compounded by those who pervert Christianity and see scapegoating sacrifice as God’s instrument of salvation.
 They fail to benefit from Jesus’ exposure of the lie and due to their misconstrual, there is no rescue available.
 But there is something worse than this failed form of the faith: those who recognize Jesus was scapegoated, that he exposed and defeated this mechanism, but instead of implementing his defeat of evil they would manipulate it so as to control the world enslaved by its power.
-They are worse than blind, in that they would use their sight to manipulate the blind.
-Renee Good and Alex Pretti are victims of this engineered blindness
+They are worse than blind, in that they would use their insight to manipulate the blind.
+Renee Good and Alex Pretti are victims of this engineered blindness, on display not only in their killers but in those blind to their murder.

 [1] See my piece, “Have the Dark Ages Returned?”